 Pros and Cons of Master’s in Psychology Programs

 Psychology offers many specialty areas and subfields that you can choose from.
-To accommodate the diversity of psychology, many colleges and universities design master’s programs to focus on specialized areas of the field.
+To accommodate the diversity of psychology, many colleges and universities design master’s programs to focus on specialized areas in the field.
 The most popular psychology programs include:

 - Clinical psychology